lrslab/nanoCEM/docs/preparation.md

 ## Basecall your raw reads
 After obtaining raw reads files, the first step is to basecall them.
 Here is an example script to run Guppy and Dorado basecaller.
-You can find more detail about basecalling at ONT:
+You can find more details about basecalling at ONT:

     # Guppy basecaller
     guppy_basecaller -i <path/to/fastt> -s <path/to/fastq> --config <config file> --device auto -r